 What is an ECN Broker?

 STP and ECN brokers have a lot of similarities.
 However, the biggest difference s the routing of the client orders.
 In recent years prime brokers are emerging and connecting multiple liquidity providers under one hub to give better and faster liquidity pools for brokers.

-Thse liquidity hubs act as one liquidity source e hub acts effectively as the major liquidity source.
+These liquidity hubs act as one liquidity source.
+Prime hub acts effectively as the major liquidity source.
 The biggest issue here is that you may also end up going through a market maker broker on the other side of the ECN network.

 What is a Hybrid Model Forex broker?

-Since traders want different things all the time, brokers have come up with Hybrid model broker type too.
-This basically means that a broker can offer STP, ECN accounts and at the same time be able to become a DD broker.
+Since traders want different things all the time, brokers have come up with a Hybrid model broker type too.
+These brokers can offer STP, ECN accounts and at the same time be able to become a DD broker.

 Conclusion: Which broker type is the best?

 At AtoZMarkets we recommend dealing with those Forex brokers that offer market execution with no requotes.
-It is also highly recommended to avoid those brokers completely that utilize virtual dealers.
+Professional traders recommend avoiding brokers using virtual dealers.
 Most importantly, if something smells fishy, or too good to be true, then it probably is.